- Written by Dr.Mehmet Demircioglu

 The number of hairs inside each graft also matters.
 A graft is not the same as a hair.
 Some grafts contain one hair, while others contain two, three, or sometimes more.

-This is why a clinic that talks only about grafts without explaining hair quality, donor density, and distribution is leaving out the most important part of the conversation.
+A clinic that talks only about grafts without explaining hair quality, donor density, and distribution is leaving out the part that protects the patient later.

 How do age, hair loss pattern, and medication change the plan?